Improved QLDPC Surgery: Logical Measurements and Bridging Codes: Gauge-Fixed QLDPC Surgery

 \begin{restatable}{theorem}{logicalqubit} Say $\mathcal{G}$ is any CSS code and $\bar{X}_M$ is a $X$-logical Pauli operator with no smaller $X$-logical operators in its support.
 Let $\mathcal{G}_X$ be the code defined above.
 Then $\bar{X}_M$ is a stabilizer of $\mathcal{G}_X$, and $\mathcal{G}_X$ has exactly one fewer logical qubit than $\mathcal{G}$. \end{restatable}

 We defer the proof of this theorem to Appendix~\ref{apx:Xproofs}.
 We note that without additional knowledge on the structure of the code or the measured operator, we do not have upper bounds on the row or column weight of $G$.
-While this is an undesirable caveat, we show theoretical evidence in Section~\ref{sec:checkweight} suggesting that for many important families of QLDPC codes, these gauge checks may not break the LDPC property.
+While this is an undesirable caveat, we show theoretical evidence in Section~\ref{sec:checkweight} suggesting that in the average case, these gauge checks may not break the LDPC property.
 In particular, the gauge checks may be products of other $Z$ stabilizers of $\mc{G}_X$ and hence do not need to be explicitly measured.
-This happens for the gross code as we will see in Section~\ref{sec:gross_code} and for hypergraph product codes, as we will show in Theorem~\ref{thm:HGPredundancy}.